-Mark Stevenson (Chairman)
+Mark Stevenson (Outgoing Chair)

 Mark is a Partner at ERM, based in the south-west of England.
 He is a Chartered Mechanical Engineer and has worked with leading global environmental consulting firms for over 25 years.
 He has extensive experience in the design and implementation of a wide range of remediation programs, implemented under a variety of contracting scenarios.
 He has practical knowledge of multiple in situ and ex situ remediation approaches and technologies.

-Quentin Hulm (Treasurer)
+Quentin Hulm (Outgoing Treasurer)

 Quentin is a founder and Managing Director of Cornelsen Ltd. With over 30 years’ experience, his early career included the US EPA Emergency Response Team and Handex of New Jersey.
 During this time, he began to specialise at an early stage in conceptual remediation system design and implementation/project management of process-based remediation systems/ sites.
 Having returned to the UK to join Dames and Moore in 1991 he left after 5 years to join Ground Remediation Systems Ltd. as their first employee.
 Quentin developed the business over a period of 8 years as General Manager before establishing Cornelsen Ltd. in 2004.
 Aside from the administration of the business, Quentin’s primary role is to foster a platform for growth.
 This has included diversification into waste water/industrial water treatment and developing Cornelsen into the foremost provider of thermal remediation solutions in the UK.
 Quentin remains firmly involved in the technical direction of the business, it’s technologies and processes.